varigence/docs/varigence/docs/bimlflex/release-notes/new-features-2020.1.md

 ---
+sidebar_position: 9
-title: New Features in BimlFlex 2020
+title: BimlFlex 2020 R1 New Features
 ---
 # New Features in BimlFlex 2020